emmaboardman1986/nihongo-connection-typescript/src/components/filters/FilterContainer/README.md

 ## Future work
 - Provide visually-hidden ```<legend>`` text provides with a succinct & clarified description (i.e. "Student Type" vs "I am...")
 - Improve live region reading of plural class ("class" + "es")

+## Content

+Class Cards contain class location, class title, class frequency, and the next class date.
+This data is pulled in from the Prismic CMS.

+Filter options are currently pulled in from /data/filters.json.
+This will eventually be moved to CMS.
+However, need to consider that new filters will also need to added to the filter context, as this stores the button state.

+## Customisation

+## Error Handling / Prop Validation

+## Browser / OS Compatibility

+## Responsiveness